Information for New PhD Students

 After you receive your immigration document, you will need to pay the SEVIS fee before applying for your F or J student visa.
 With the I-20/DS-2019 and SEVIS receipt, you will be ready to apply for your U.S. visa.

 4. Before You Leave Home

 As you prepare to depart, you will have many questions about living in New Haven, including the items listed on this page.
-You may want to be in touch other students and scholars through Yale's student organizations or in the department or school with which you will affiliated.
+You may want to be in touch with other students and scholars through Yale's student organizations or in the department or school with which you will be affiliated.

 5. Refer to the GSAS New Student Checklist